babycommando/machinascript-for-robots/README.md

 ![example – 6](https://github.com/babycommando/machinascript-for-robots/assets/71618056/f6c761c3-caca-42e0-865d-37b8002fa512)
 ![example – 7](https://github.com/babycommando/machinascript-for-robots/assets/71618056/a6cd7442-2705-49fc-87ed-263b809feb1d)

 # MachinaScript For Robots
-MachinaScript is a set of tools and a LLM-JSON-based language that enable humans to build their own robots right now.
-Animate generative movements, give it personality and teach new skills with high agency level.
-Control arduinos, raspberrypis, servo motors, cameras, sensors or any other compatible pieces of electronics.
-You name it.

-MachinaScript for Robots aims to democratize the access of bleeding edge intelligent robotics for everyone.

-## Getting started
-### Make the robot first
-The easiest way to get started is to begin with the arduino code first.
-Mount your robot and make it move first with programmed orders.
-Then, modify the arduino code to listen for movements instead of pre-programming them (like a remote controller on a toy car).
-You may use as many components as you wish, like servo motors, sensors, buttons, LEDs and more.

-### Handle the control to the Ai
-Next we hook the arduino to a computer of your choice.
-It can be a raspberry pi, your daily computer or even an old laptop that have internet connection.

-Editing the brain code should be straight forward - map the arduino components in your code and define their set of rules and functions to interact with it (for example a servo motor can move 180 degrees).
-Make sure to name it in a way that makes sense for example: "head_motor_vertical".

-Next, modify the "system prompt" passed to the LLM based on your set of rules.
-Add the motors and sensors names.

-### Learning new skills
-Skills can be anything inside a function that can be called from the LLM.
-It can range from a complete set of movements (making a drink, dancing) to taking pictures and talking (text-to-speech).

-## Installation
-- clone/download this repo in a folder of your choice
-- edit the brain code system prompt describing your robot
-- hook your robot locomotive and sensorial systems to the brain as described before
+MachinaScript is a dynamic set of tools and a LLM-JSON-based language designed to empower humans in the creation of their own robots.
+It facilitates the animation of generative movements, the integration of personality, and the teaching of new skills with a high degree of autonomy.
+With MachinaScript, you can control a wide range of electronic components, including Arduinos, Raspberry Pis, servo motors, cameras, sensors, and much more.
+Our goal is to make cutting-edge intelligent robotics accessible to everyone.

 ## MachinaScript Language Basics
 The MachinaScript language LLM-JSON-based synthax is incredibly modular because it is generative.
 As long as your brain code is adapted to understand it, you literally have no ending for your creativity.